 Rachel Fusco (she/her)

-Accepting new clients in Ridgefield, Connecticut and virtual therapy for clients located in California and Connecticut.
+Accepting new clients in Ridgefield, Connecticut and virtual therapy for clients located anywhere in California and Connecticut.

-I specialize in working with high achievers who struggle with anxiety, perfectionism, people-pleasing, imposter syndrome, and a loud inner-critic.
-This looks different from person to person, but it might look like:
+I specialize in working with girls, gender-expansive youth, and young women who struggle with feeling like they are “too much” or “not good enough.”
+If you struggle with anxiety, perfectionism, people-pleasing, imposter syndrome, and a loud inner-critic, this might look look like:

-• excessive worry about assignments or projects, thinking you’ll do poorly or fail despite the evidence that it usually turns out ok
+• spending too much time on work worrying about assignments, projects, or tasks, thinking you won’t do it right despite the evidence that it usually turns out ok

 • excessive guilt or shame that you aren’t doing enough or being enough, worry that you will disappoint others or yourself

-• difficulty saying no and taking on more work, staying up late fixing group work, and taking on more than you want to or more than you can handle
+• difficulty saying no and taking on more work, staying up late fixing group work, or taking on more than you want to or more than you can handle

-• difficulty asking for help and worrying about being a burden or letting other people down, feeling obligated to do the thing on your own to prove that you can to yourself or to others
+• difficulty asking for help and not wanting to be a burden on others; worrying about letting other people down, feeling obligated to do the thing on your own to prove that you can to yourself or to others

 • low self-esteem from not feeling good enough, from social pressures, from messages that you are too big, too small, too much, and not enough